Medical review by Curtis Lee Songster, MD

-The ketogenic diet is a very low carbohydrate diet, meaning starches and sugars are restricted.
-Instead of the standard American high carb diet, a "keto" diet allows for a moderate amount of protein and a higher amount of fat in your daily meals.
-This way of eating helps your body switch from using sugar (carbs) as a main fuel source to using fat and ketones for energy needs.
-Using fat as a primary biological fuel helps you feel better, think more clearly, and reverse many serious health conditions.
-In practice, you get to eat real foods in the form of natural
+The ketogenic diet is a very-low carbohydrate diet.
+The standard American diet is very high in carbohydrates (starches and sugars) and this causes a wide range of metabolic issues.
+In contrast, a "keto" diet restricts carbohydrate to a small amount.
+Meals consist of a moderate amount of protein and a higher amount of fat instead.
+This way of eating helps your body switch from using sugar (carbs) as a main energy source to using fat and ketones as fuel.
+Burning fat as a primary biological fuel helps you feel better, think more clearly, and reverse many serious health conditions.
+Plus, meals are very satisfying!
+In practice, the diet allows you to eat real foods in the form of natural

 fats (butter, olive oil) and protein (meat, fish, poultry) while carbohydrates (pasta, bread, cake, candy etc..) are restricted.
 On this website, I’ll talk about how the diet works, how it can improve your health, and I'll share

 details on the proper implementation of a keto diet.

 When you eat carbohydrates, your digestive system breaks these foods down and releases large amounts of the resulting simple sugar (glucose) into your bloodstream.
 As blood sugar rises, your pancreas releases insulin, a hormone that manages blood sugar.
 Eating carbs all the time results in chronically elevated blood sugar and insulin, and this can cause serious health problems such as type 2 diabetes, cancer and fatty liver.